Skip to content

 An effect size of 1.492 is huge.
 In education research, anything above 0.8 counts as “large.”
 Kahoot’s format triggers active retrieval: timed recall under social pressure.
 Decades of cognitive science confirm this is one of the best ways to build memory.

 Blooket’s research gap is hard to miss.
-It launched in 2020 and grew fast during COVID.
+The platform launched in 2020 and grew fast during COVID.
 Millions of users.
-But search Google Scholar for “Blooket learning outcomes” and you’ll find close to nothing.
+Search Google Scholar for “Blooket learning outcomes” and you’ll find almost nothing.
 Teachers report high engagement.
 Whether that turns into test scores?
-Open question.
+Still an open question.

+And there’s the real tension.
 Blooket’s collectibles economy may be part of the problem.
 Students earn in-game currency to buy “Blooks,” collectible characters with rarity tiers from Common to Mystical.
 There are 330 Blooks total.
 “Tim the Alien” is reportedly owned by fewer than 10 players worldwide.
-The rarity economy mirrors Pokemon trading cards, and for many students, collecting Blooks is the reason to play.
-Whether that drives learning or distracts from it depends on the student.
+The rarity economy mirrors Pokémon trading cards, and for many students, collecting Blooks is the reason to play.

 Verdict: Kahoot for proven learning outcomes.
-Blooket for engagement (unproven).
+Blooket for engagement (still unproven).
 The platform winning the popularity contest has the least evidence it works.

-Kahoot’s free tier limits personal sessions to 10 participants.
+Kahoot’s free tier limits personal sessions to 10 players.
 Most classrooms have 25 to 35.
 That means Kahoot’s free plan doesn’t work for a standard class.
 Blooket’s free tier allows 60 players, covering every classroom without paying.
+Blooket added Plus Flex in 2026 at $9.99 per month for teachers who want monthly billing instead of the annual $4.99 rate.
+Kahoot pushed the other way with Kahoot 360 Spirit at $20 per month (100 players, AI-built slides and courses).
 LearnClash is free with no player limits, no ads, and no paywalls on core features.

 Pricing tiers: Kahoot free with 10 players in red warning vs Blooket free with 60 players in green, paid tiers compared side-by-side Kahoot’s free tier caps at 10 players.
 Blooket covers a full classroom for free.
 The gap drives most switching decisions.